AI Web FeedsAI Web FeedsOpen web AI reader

 Web Interface

-Navigate to /search:
+Navigate to /reader:

-1. Type query in search bar
+1. Type a query in the workspace search bar

 Keyboard Shortcuts: